Shri10/Snake_N_Ladder/README.md

 - Repeats the game till the player reaches the winning position, 100
 - Ensures the player gets to exact winning position 100
 - Reports the number of times the dice was played to win the game and the position after every die role
-- Plays the game with 2 players.
-If a player gets a ladder, they play again.
-It also reports which player won the game